 Just which health class should you expect based on the condition of your heart?
 The following represents the best information we have regarding underwriting guidelines at the US’s best life insurance companies.

-However, know that their underwriting criteria is changing all the time, and your individual case facts will change your outcome as well.
+However, know that their underwriting criteria are changing all the time, and your individual case facts will change your outcome as well.

 Surgery, if necessary, is performed at a young age with an excellent prognosis.